Tony Barnette: Texas Rangers

 Barnette signed a two-year deal with the Texas Rangers of Major League Baseball on December 15, 2015.
 He made his major league debut at 32 years old against the Seattle Mariners on April 5, 2016.
 He allowed two runs on 3 hits while getting his first career MLB strikeout in two-thirds of an inning pitched.
 He finished the season with an ERA of 2.09, appearing in 53 games.
 Barnette’s 2.09 ERA was incredibly deceiving as he set the MLB record for allowing inherited runners to score which did not impact his ERA.
 He recorded 7 wins and 3 losses in 60 1/3 innings.
 The following season, his ERA fell to 5.49 in 50 1/3 innings.
 The Rangers declined Barnette's 2018 option on November 6, 2017, making him a free agent.
 He was re-signed by the team days later.
 On July 4, 2018, he was placed on the disabled list.
 Barnette became a free agent following the conclusion of the season.
-No teams were interested in signing him because he always gave up at least two runs in every outing.